 Forbidden: "back home", "memories", "forever".

-Listen to 4 candidates; pick the one with the strongest intro + chorus.
+Generate a few candidates, then pick the one with the strongest intro and chorus.
+That clip becomes your base.

 Step 2: Extend with a Bridge